Poogles/swagger-py/README.rst

 Swagger Python
 --------------

-This is an update of swaggerpy, with Python3 support and a few fixes.
+This is an update of swaggerpython, with Python3 support and a few fixes.

 About